What is Lemtrada and how does it work?

 - Second Treatment Course: 12 mg/day on 3 consecutive days (36 mg total dose) administered 12 months after the first treatment course.

 Lemtrada may interact with other drugs.
-Tell your doctor all medications and supplements you use.
+Tell your doctor about all medications and supplements you use.
 During pregnancy, Lemtrada should be used only if prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.

 AUTOIMMUNITY, INFUSION REACTIONS, STROKE, AND MALIGNANCIES